- Research Associate (Health Economics and Health Technology Assessment)

 Glasgow G12 8QQ

-Lindsay Govan is a Research Associate at the University of Glasgow.
-Lindsay has a first class BSc (Hons) degree in Statistics (2005) and a PhD in Statistics (2009) from the University of Glasgow, and has been awarded Graduate Statistician status from the Royal Statistical Society.
+Lindsay is a Research Associate within HEHTA.
+She has a first class BSc (Hons) degree in Statistics (2005) and a PhD in Statistics (2009) from the University of Glasgow, and has been awarded Graduate Statistician status from the Royal Statistical Society.

 Additionally, Lindsay has experience of systematic review and meta-analyses of aggregate and individual patient data, and direct, indirect and networked evidence.
 She has undertaken work in several areas of health research including stroke, hepatitis, cryptorchidism, cancer and obesity.